petr7555/pv254-board-games-recommender/frontend/README.md

 # Board games recommender frontend

-See the app deployed [here](https://pv254-board-games-recommender.vercel.app/).
+The frontend is deployed at [https://pv254-board-games-recommender.vercel.app/](https://pv254-board-games-recommender.vercel.app/).
 The application is a PWA, so you can install it on your phone.

 ## How to run